 The virus that causes rubella.

-Also known as German measles, a mild viral disease, usually contracted in childhood and causing skin rash, lymph node enlargement (swollen glands), and, especially in adults, joint pain.
+Rubella, also known as German measles, is a mild viral disease, usually contracted in childhood and causing skin rash, lymph node enlargement (swollen glands), and, especially in adults, joint pain.
 The rash usually lasts about three days and may be accompanied by a low fever.
 Other symptoms such as headache, loss of appetite, and sore throat are more common in infected adults and teenagers than in children.
 Sometimes there are no symptoms at all.

 The importance of rubella lies in the fact that infection of a mother during the first three months of pregnancy leads to infection of the embryo via the placenta and is associated with a high incidence of congenital diseases.

 About 25 percent of babies whose mothers contract rubella during the first trimester of pregnancy are born with one or more birth defects which, together, are referred to as congenital rubella syndrome.
 These birth defects include eye defects such as cataract (resulting in vision loss or blindness), hearing loss, heart defects, mental retardation and, less frequently, cerebral palsy.
 Many children with congenital rubella syndrome are slow in learning to walk and to do simple tasks, though some eventually catch up and do well.

 The infection frequently causes miscarriage and stillbirth.
 The risk of congenital rubella syndrome drops to around one percent, after maternal infection in the early weeks of the second trimester, and there is rarely any risk of birth defects when maternal rubella occurs after 20 weeks of pregnancy.